Ulysses (novel): Audio

 On Bloomsday 1982, RTÉ, Ireland's national broadcaster, aired a full-cast, unabridged, dramatised radio production of Ulysses, that ran uninterrupted for 29 hours and 45 minutes.

 The unabridged text of Ulysses has been performed by Jim Norton with Marcella Riordan.
 Naxos Records released the recording on 22 audio CDs in 2004.
 It follows an earlier abridged recording with the same actors.
+Both recordings were directed by the composer Roger Marsh, who has also produced an unabridged audiobook of Finnegans Wake.

 On Bloomsday 2010, author Frank Delaney launched a series of weekly podcasts called Re:Joyce that took listeners page by page through Ulysses, discussing its allusions, historical context and references.
 The podcast ran until Delaney's death in 2017, at which point it was on the "Wandering Rocks" chapter.

 BBC Radio 4 aired a new nine-part adaptation dramatised by Robin Brooks and produced/directed by Jeremy Mortimer, and starring Stephen Rea as the Narrator, Henry Goodman as Bloom, Niamh Cusack as Molly and Andrew Scott as Dedalus, for Bloomsday 2012, beginning on 16 June 2012.

 Comedy/satire recording troupe The Firesign Theatre ends its 1969 album "How Can You Be in Two Places at Once When You're Not Anywhere at All?" with a male voice reciting the final lines of Molly Bloom's soliloquy.

 Music

-The music CD Classical Ulysses was launched by the James Joyce Society in Dublin for the Bloomsday100 celebrations in 2004.
-It contained recorded versions of the classical music mentioned in the book.

-Kate Bush's song "Flower of the Mountain" (originally the title track on The Sensual World) sets to music the end of Molly Bloom's soliloquy.

 Thema (Omaggio a Joyce) is an electroacoustic composition for voice and tape by Luciano Berio.
-Composed between 1958 and 1959, it is based on the interpretative reading of the poem "Sirens" from chapter 11 of the novel.
-It is sung/voiced by Cathy Berberian.
+Composed between 1958 and 1959, it is based on an interpretative reading of the novel's "Sirens" chapter, as sung/voiced by his then wife Cathy Berberian.
 Umberto Eco, a lifelong admirer of Joyce, also contributed to its realisation.
+Berio's Epifanie (1961/65) also includes texts from Ulysses.

+References to Molly's infidelities with Boylan and Bloom's sleeping posture, as related in her monologue in the "Penelope" chapter, appear in Grace Slick's song "Rejoyce", the last track on Jefferson Airplane's 1967 album After Bathing at Baxter's.

+Anthony Burgess composed the operetta Blooms of Dublin in 1982, as a very free interpretation of Joyce's text.
+It was televised by the BBC, to mixed reviews.

+The Radiators from Space released a song Kitty Ricketts on their album Ghostown (1979), in which the ghost of one of the prostitutes from Bella Cohen's brothel haunts modern Dublin.

+Kate Bush's 1989 song "Flower of the Mountain" (originally the title track on The Sensual World) sets to music the end of Molly Bloom's soliloquy.

+The James Joyce Society in Dublin released the album Classical Ulysses for the Bloomsday100 celebrations in 2004.
+It contains recordings of the classical music mentioned in the book.